 Tongue ulcers may be herpetiform aphthous ulcers (ventral tongue surface) or be due to trauma from accidental biting or from rubbing against a fractured tooth or restoration.

-Whitish patches on the tongue, similar to those sometimes found inside the cheeks, may accompany
+Whitish patches on the tongue, similar to those sometimes found inside the cheeks, may be due to

 Oral candidiasis (thrush)